CSC1-1101-TTh9-S21/ps7/README.md

 ### Due Tuesday, March 30, 2021, at 11:59pm EST

-For this problem set, you will submit to Canvas **a single .zip file**.
-Detailed instructions for what the .zip file should contain are at the end of this problem set.
-Note that if you do not submit the files as specified here, there will be a major deduction in your grade for this assignment.
-Following directions to the letter is a crucial skill for computer programming.
+For this problem set, you will download this directory, modify the `ps7.py` program, then zip the folder back up and submit it to Canvas.
+Note that if you do not submit as specified, there will be a  deduction in your grade for this assignment.

-As in Problem Set 7, I will give you starter code and you will just have to write a few functions, as described below.
+As in Problem Set 7, I have given you starter code, and you will just have to write a few functions, as described below.

 **Comments:** Two points will be deducted if you provide no or minimal comments, and 1 point will be deducted if you have sufficient comments but they do not conform to the requirements previously outlined.